Compound finance is a decentralized lending and borrowing platform for cryptocurrencies.

 Also, liquidity is daily, as opposed to instant, to match what traditional finance is used to working with.
 This makes it more familiar as a product to institutional clients.

-The way it works is they estimate what they expect the long term average interest rate for Compound to be.
+The way it works is they estimate what they expect the long term average interest rate for Compound Finance to be.

 Because changes happen very often the treasury estimates and offers 4%.
 If in the long term they make more than that then they are profitable.
 If they make less than 4% then subsidize via the Compound Treasury.

-Wrapping up Compound
+Wrapping up What is Compound Finance

-Its primitive simplicity makes it intuitive to understand and easy to build on.
+Its rudimentary simplicity makes it intuitive to understand and easy to build on.
 As a protocol it is used by multiple platforms from dapps that want to innovate to centralized exchanges that want to offer loans and savings products.